FrogTravel/CSGithub/README.md

 # CSGithub
-Application makes a request to Github API to retrieve all issues from
+Application makes a request to Github API to retrieve all issues from RXJava

 Was used:
 - Retrofit